-8) Trailer Hitch
+7) Trailer Hitch

 Convenient hitch to install a ball to tow a trailer or other equipment.
-Install the proper ball size as per trailer manufacturer recommendations.
-Refer to SPECIFICATIONS or the safety label for tongue weight and towing capacity.
+Use only the ball type hitch certified by BRP.
+Refer to SPECIFICATIONS or the safety label for towing capacity and tongue capacity.

+- TYPICAL

-- 1. Safety label - 2.
-Trailer Hitch
+- 1. Safety label

+- 2. Trailer Hitch